LeticiaMValle/NLP-Coursera-Specialization/README.md

 # NLP-Coursera-Specialization

-Natural Language Processing specialization course at Coursera.
+Notebooks from the Coursera's NLP specialization course by deeplearning.ai.